 \section{Acknowledgments}

 We are grateful to Prof. G.C.H.E. de Croon, Prof. Maurizio Porfiri, and Prof. Lu Fang for their insightful comments and feedback on this manuscript.
-W.G. acknowledges support from the China Postdoctoral Science Foundation under Grant Number 2025M781650 and the Shuimu Scholar Program of Tsinghua University under Grant Number 2024SM224.
+W.G. acknowledges support from the China Postdoctoral Science Foundation under Grant Number 2025M781650.
 This work was also supported by Xinchen Qihang Inc.